Philips Sonicare ProtectiveClean 6100 Review

 Conclusion

-Overall, you could do much worse than the Sonicare ProtectiveClean 6100, but you also could do a lot better from our review of electric toothbrushes.
+Overall, you could do much worse than the Sonicare ProtectiveClean 6100, but you also could do a lot better.
+Check out our full toothbrush review, which includes electric and manual models, to see our favorites.